APPLICATIONS FOR THE CULTURAL REPRESENTATIVE PROGRAM - HISTORICAL RESEARCH CENTER ARE NOW CLOSED. WE ANTICIPATE THEY WILL RE-OPEN IN JULY 2019.

 - Applications for the Cultural Representative Program - Historical Research Center are now closed.
 We anticipate that applications will next open Mid 2019.

 - Applicants must be available for a full 15-month contract.

 - All applicants will be required to apply for the program online through Yummy Jobs in order to be considered.

-- Successful applicants will be scheduled a Skype session with a member of the Yummy Jobs team in the coming weeks.
+- Successful applicants will be invited to attend a presentation and interview session with the Yummy Jobs Team in Essex, U.K.

-- If successful, applicants will then be required to attend a final interview session with Walt Disney World International Recruitment in London on either 5th or 16th November.
+- If successful, applicants will then be required to attend a final interview session with Walt Disney World International Recruitment in London.

 - There also will be a 2nd final interview via Skype with a member of the HRC team in Florida.